ProjectEvergreen/greenwood/www/pages/guides/theme-packs.md

 1. Now, when you run `npm publish` a fresh _dist/_ folder will be made and [included in your package](https://unpkg.com/browse/greenwood-starter-presentation/)

 ### Installation and Usage for Users
-With the above in place the package published, you're now ready to share your theme pack with other Greenwood users!
+With the above in place and the package published, you're now ready to share your theme pack with other Greenwood users!

 For users, they would just need to do the following: